girleffect/core-general/docs/_sources/client_site_setup/client_site_setup.rst.txt

 **The fields explained:**

-Client:
+Client (required)
     Select the client you just created.

-Domain:
+Domain (required)
     Select a domain most appropriate to your application.

-Name:
+Name (required)
     Name your site.
+Preferably the same as the client name you used previously.

-Is Active:
+Is Active
     Make active if you want to use your site immediately.

-Description:
+Description
     Describe your application.

 Setting up the data schema for a site